emikeb/log_analyzer/README.md

 Each workflow runs on an ubuntu environment and results of these workflows can be viewed directly in the GitHub Actions tab.

 ## Assumptions

-The project aims to meet diverse input and output format requirements while ensuring fault tolerance and considering future extensibility.
-Additionally, efforts were made to align with DevSecOps best practices and containerize the application.
-However, certain design assumptions were made during development:

 - All input files must adhere to the same format when processing multiple input files simultaneously.
 - During log parsing, if an invalid record is encountered, attempts are made to parse different values, ignoring erroneous data to ensure robust processing.